-During Eden's administration, the colonial legislature also passed what were probably the first "Blue Laws" made in the state.
+During Gov. Eden's administration, the colonial legislature also passed what were probably the first "Blue Laws" made in the state.
 The law makers of 1715 hoped "to prevent the grievous sins of cursing and swearing, to check drunkeness, to enforce Sunday observance and in other ways improve public morality."

-To Eden, also fell the problem of the aftermath of the Indian War of 1711-1712.
+To Gov. Eden, also fell the problem of the aftermath of the Indian War of 1711-1712.
 A number of the Tuscarora tribes had begun migrating to New York to join the Iroquoian group.
 Chief Thomas Blount and his tribe, however, who proved friendly to the colonists during the conflict, remained in Carolina.

 At first the government set up a reservation for them between the Neuse and Pamlico Rivers.

-In 1717 at a meeting of the Assembly under Governor Eden at the town of Queen Anne's Creek (later named Edenton) Blount and his Indians were given a large tract of land to be held forever, north of the Marrotock (Roanoke) River, in present Bertie County.
+In 1717 at a meeting of the General Assembly under Governor Eden at the town of Queen Anne's Creek (later named Edenton) Blount and his Indians were given a large tract of land to be held forever, north of the Marrotock (Roanoke) River, in present Bertie County.
 This was the locality known today as "Indian Woods."

-By the end of Eden's administration the debt incurred as a result of the Tuscarora War had been reduced to half its original size.
+By the end of Gov. Eden's administration the debt incurred as a result of the Tuscarora War had been reduced to half its original size.

-After residing periodically at Bath or the Village of Queen Anne's Creek, according to where his official duties carried him, Governor Eden came to the shores of present Bertie County to build his permanent home.
+After residing periodically at Bath or the Village of Queen Anne's Creek, according to where his official duties carried him, Gov. Charles Eden came to the shores of present Bertie County to build his permanent home.
 Here he lived the later part of his life, located at the mouth of the Chowan River near Salmon Creek, the place is still known as "Eden House."

 To his home on the Bertie Pennisula, the Governor brought his wife, Penelope, and his step-daughter, Penelope Galland (Mrs. Eden's daughter by a previous marriage).
 Eden House was noted for its "refined society" and "splendid hospitality."
 Mrs. Eden died in 1716 and was buried there at her home on the Chowan.